IanWhitney/IanWhitney.github.io/_drafts/reykjavik-is-great-maybe-don-t-go-there.md

 date: 2018-08-25 00:00:00 +0000

 ---
 I've visited Reykjavik twice before, both in the early 2000s.
 Those visits were in March, which is not prime tourist season, and the Reykjavik I visited was mostly quiet.
 The air cold, the sun below the horizon most of the time, the streets and businesses populated mostly by residents.
+I ate a lot of skyr, hung out in tiny coffee shops and took it easy.
 I liked it a lot.

-My recollection is that in 2002 Iceland was largely thought of a party destination; college kids would come for spring break or summer vacation and dance the night away.
+My recollection is that at this time Iceland was largely thought of a party destination; college kids would come for spring break or summer vacation and dance the night away.
+But those crowds came in the summer, not during the late winters when I visited.

 This is not to say that tourists were uncommon.
 Iceland Air offered the "Free Stopover in Iceland" deal that has become their mainstay (and was the reason I was visiting Reykjavik at all).
 Tours to visit glaciers or horses were available, though maybe not in March.
 The Blue Lagoon already charged steep prices for their Instagram-ready pools (though Instagram itself did not exist).
-There was definitely a tourist industry, but not an especially intrusive one, though there were signs that this was changing.
+There was definitely a tourist industry but not an especially intrusive one.
+There were signs that this was changing.
 The airport was expanding, fancier shops were appearing in downtown, etc.

 (note: all of these memories are hazy and may be inaccurate)